 Comparison of developments in gross value added and the labour market in the latest quarter.

-Keywords: employment, GVA, hours, flash, productivity
+Keywords: employment, GVA, hours, output

 Analysis on the changes in the UK labour composition during and after the economic downturn, and international comparison over the last five years.